Australia confirms plan to cap international student enrolments

 Sector feedback and views

 The plan has sparked debate, with some stakeholders questioning the approach.
-Troy Williams, chief executive of the Independent Tertiary Education Council Australia, commented on Clare’s remarks about the growth of international students in vocational education and training (VET) courses.
+Troy Williams, chief executive of the Independent Tertiary Education Council Australia, commented on Clare’s remarks about the growth of international students in vocational education and training (VET) courses

 “There’s about 10% more international students in our universities today than before the pandemic, and there’s about 50% more international students in our vocational institutions than before the pandemic as well,” Clare told Sky News.
 However, Williams believes this statement misrepresents the situation, arguing that it is crucial to look at the number of offshore primary student visa grants rather than enrolments to understand the true growth dynamics.